asicoderOfficial/k8sUpdater/README.md

 # ![alt text](k8sUpdater_logo.png) K8sUpdater: Kubernetes automatic image versions control
 ![alt text](https://img.shields.io/badge/Python-3.8-blue)![alt text](https://img.shields.io/badge/license-Apache%202.0-blueviolet)

+:warning::exclamation:**This is the 0.1beta1 version (the first of all).
+Use at your own risk and test if before applying to production!**

 **K8sUpdater** is a Kubernetes operator that checks for updates of deployment's images available [DockerHub](https://hub.docker.com/search?q=) and [Gitlab](https://docs.gitlab.com/ee/user/packages/container_registry/) container registries, and updates automatically or notifies the user based on its preferences.

 It is coded in Python 3.8 and uses the [Kopf](https://github.com/nolar/kopf) library to create the operator.